 FREE SHIPPING

-With us you can return unopened goods quickly and conveniently within 30 days.
+With us you can quickly return unopened goods within 30 days & conveniently return.

-Our products are not only microbially tested by external laboratories, but also for ETO (ethylene oxide).
+Our products are not only checked microbially by external laboratories, but also for ETO (ethylene oxide).

-All items are produced on certified production facilities exclusively in Germany.
+All articles are produced exclusively in Germany on certified production analges.